 "Medicine is a science of uncertainty and an art of probability."

 Hastie and Dawes explain that "a common way of dealing with our experience of the uncertainty in life is to ignore it completely, or to invent some “higher rationale” to explain it" (2009, location 6388).
-Famous physicists Richard Feynman firmly counsels against the dangers of denial or faulty constructs to relieve the discomfort of uncertainty.
+Famous physicist Richard Feynman firmly counsels against using denial or faulty constructs to relieve the discomfort of uncertainty.
 He explains that "if we are free of doubt or ignorance, we will not get any new ideas or make any progress" (Castillo, 2010).

 Avoiding uncertainty, dodging fears of being wrong, and imbuing the unknown with magical and unsupported explanations shakes our confidence in our strength to adapt.

 See Adaptation Psychology for more on this topic

 "Knowledge is an unending adventure at the edge of uncertainty."

 Sarah Wilson in her wonderful book First, We Make the Beast Beautiful wrote that to live a wholehearted life we had to "get cool" with uncertainty.
 She explains that this requires us "to sit comfortably in mystery without grasping outward.
 To sit.
 To stay.
 And see what happens" (2018, location 4017).

 Instead of being a terrible monster, uncertainty is beautiful complexity.
 Our acceptance of the inevitable collisions with life from mispredictions doesn't indicate we are flawed or stupid.
 We are small specks on a grand canvas.
 Our living existence in this wondrous universe can inspire awe.